darkeclipz/ffxiv-arbitrage/README.md

 # FFXIV Arbitrage

-This script indexes the entire market board for your home server and listens to listing events on other server.
+This script indexes the entire market board for your home server and listens to listing events on other servers.
-If the different between the lowest price of the item on your server and the listing price on the other server exceeds some thresold, a notification will be send to a Discord webhook.
+If the different between the lowest price of the item on your server and the listing price on the other server exceeds some threshold, a notification will be send to a Discord webhook.
-This can be used to find positive financial oppertunities, although just blindly following every arbitrage oppertunity that it finds usually ain't a good idea.
+This can be used to find arbitrage oppertunities, although just blindly following every arbitrage oppertunity that it finds usually ain't a good idea.
 Use at your own caution.

 ## How to use